 • Step 5.2: Failed ingestion attempts

-Failed file ingestions may occur if the source file contains unexpected incomplete data or the file structure is not supported by the selected mapping.
-Consult the error log on the 'Importing' page for more details and ensure the file meets the mapping criteria.
-Consider reaching out to Invert staff for additional support.
+Failed file ingestions may occur if the source file contains unexpected or incomplete data, or if the file structure is not supported by the selected mapping.
+Consult the error log on the Importing page for details and verify the file meets the mapping criteria.
+Contact Invert support via Help & Support if you need further assistance.

 Mapping Guide